Abhisek Sarda / 2013-05-13

-A lot of people who’ve seen the page have written to us about how much they love the way we’ve done our team page, especially the animated GIFs.
+A lot of people who’ve seen the page have written to us about how much they love the way we did our team page back in 2013, especially the animated GIFs.
 So we thought we’d share the behind the scenes making of the Team Page GIFs.

 Procrastinate for more than a year.
 We’ve never put a team page on any of our own websites.
 We just didn’t “love” any of the ideas we came up with and kept postponing putting a team page.
 Even when we built the new website in February, we didn’t make a page… none of the ideas we had then sounded cool.
 Finally, after 3 months of making the new website public, we’ve made a team page.
 And now we love it! 🙂